 Building planning is being transformed by the growing demand for space that caters to a greater variety of users and uses, including new ways of working and adapting to advanced scientific equipment and technologies.
 The aim is to create a highly flexible and adaptable campus that can respond to future, often unpredictable, needs.
 Greater planning and use flexibility, along with the densification of the campus area, will allow the existing premises to expand.
 As an example, the energy concept sets out a phased, scalable strategy to transition the whole campus to a climate-neutral renewable energy network.
 While new buildings will be directly connected to the new energy grid and equipped with renewable energy generation equipment where possible and required, existing buildings will be successively upgraded and gradually integrated into the new grid.

 The core of our sustainability strategy is the concept of a resource metabolism on site.
 Energy, water, waste, food and mobility infrastructure are considered as highly interconnected cycles.
-As such, the synergies between infrastructures are harnessed to increase efficiencies. ”Francesca Galeazzi Leader Sustainability Consulting, Arup Germany
+As such, the synergies between infrastructures are harnessed to increase efficiencies. ”Francesca Galeazzi Sustainability Consulting Leader at Arup Germany

 The sustainable campus